 Will teachers be involved?

-The Connections program, under development by Roosevelt Alumni for Racial Equity, will provide great opportunities for students of different backgrounds and cultures to share meaningful and fun extracurricular experiences.
-Shared experiences of this kind can create life-long learning and friendships. — Principal HkwauaQueJol (“Q”) Hollins of Roosevelt High School
+RARE’s Connections program will provide excellent opportunities for students of different backgrounds and cultures to share meaningful and fun extracurricular experiences, and to deepen their understanding of racial issues.
+Shared experiences of this kind can create life-long learning and friendships. — Principal Tami Brewer, Roosevelt High School, Seattle